Philip III of Navarre: Capetian succession

-Philip was the son of Louis, Count of Évreux, a younger son of King Philip III of France by his second wife, Marie of Brabant.
+Philip was the son of Louis, the count of Évreux, a younger son of King Philip III of France by his second wife, Marie of Brabant.
 Philip's father was the founder of the Capetian House of Évreux, while his mother, Margaret (d.
 1311), belonged to another Capetian branch, the House of Artois.
-The House of Évreux was closely involved in negotiations about the succession of Philip's first cousin, King Louis X of France.
+The House of Évreux was closely involved in negotiations about the succession of Philip's first cousin Louis X of France.
 At the time of his sudden death in 1316, Louis X's only child was a four-year-old daughter, Joan, which presented a problem because no Capetian king had ever died sonless.
-Joan's maternal family, the Capetian House of Burgundy, claimed the crown on her behalf, but her paternal uncle succeeded instead as King Philip V. Her uncle also displaced her in succession to the Kingdom of Navarre, which had only recently come into Capetian hands through Queen Joan I of Navarre, the mother of Philip V and Louis X.
+Joan's maternal family, the Capetian House of Burgundy, claimed the crown on her behalf, but her paternal uncle succeeded instead as King Philip V. Philip V also displaced her in succession to the Kingdom of Navarre, which had only recently come into Capetian hands through Queen Joan I, the mother of Philip V and Louis X.

 Philip V was eventually pressured to renegotiate his niece's status.
-An agreement reached on 27 March 1318 included territorial concessions which placated Joan's maternal family, as well as her betrothal to Philip of Évreux, a dowry and a promise of succession to the counties of Champagne and Brie (also Joan I of Navarre's patrimony) if King Philip V were to die sonless.
+An agreement reached on 27 March 1318 included territorial concessions which placated Joan's maternal family, as well as her betrothal to Philip of Évreux, a dowry and a promise of succession to the counties of Champagne and Brie (also Joan I of Navarre's patrimony) if Philip V were to die sonless.
 Philip's marriage to Joan was celebrated on 18 June, after which she lived with his grandmother Queen Marie.
 A dispensation had been sought because Joan was only six years old.
+Philip inherited the fief of Évreux in Normandy upon his father's death in 1319.
+As Philip was a minor, his uncle Charles of Valois (d.
+1325) was appointed his guardian.
 Although they lived near each other, Philip and Joan were not raised together due to age difference.
 Their union was not consummated until 1324.